List of Christian denominations by number of members: Calvinism / Reformed churches – 85–100 million

-Methodism – 46–58 million
+Methodism – 46–60 million

 Methodism, including the Holiness Movement, has about 46 million members worldwide.
-United Churches of Methodist origin have another 12 million members.
+United Churches of Methodist origin have another 14 million members.
 The World Methodist Council (WMC), with 39,8 million members is the ninth-largest communion.
 Not all of the following churches are member churches of the WMC.
-The largest Methodist denomination, the United Methodist Church, had about 25 percent of their churches disaffiliate between 2019 and 2023, some of whom joined the Global Methodist Church, thus figures for the two denominations are an ongoing process.
+The largest Methodist denomination, the United Methodist Church, had about 25 percent of their churches disaffiliate between 2019 and 2023, some of whom joined the Global Methodist Church.